dmillett/political-canvas/README.md

 # political-canvas (www.political-canvas.org)

-An *election* and *law authoring* Clojure(script) library designed to improve political elections and law creation for the US population.
+An *election* and *law authoring* group of Clojure(script) and mobile applications designed to improve political elections and law creation for the
+US population.

 It will adhere to system and governance of laws in the United States that compliment the United States Constitution.
 The process aims to lower the barrier to participating in an election, increase participation and reduce disenfranchisement of the population, while raising awareness of current and future laws.
 An open internet and moderated social platforms (like this), should help balance, or make obsolete, massive financial contributions.